AU-Master-Thesis/thesis/journal/main.typ

 #day(datetime(day: 8, month: 04, year: 2024))

 #kristoffer[
-#location.au
+#locations.au

 - Use `cfg!` macro to make our `main.rs` compatible with both our local build and our `wasm` build.

-- Create a notication system for our sim ui.
+- Create a notification system for our sim ui.
   - Fork `egui-notify` to support centered toasts
   - Create crate `bevy_notify` to expose `egui-notify` in bevy.
   - Hook up part of our system to use the notification system such as: